Elevate-Lab/Import-Template/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-A template repo for making our lives easier
+A template repo for making our lives easier 🐬

+## Welcome to Elevate labs 🚀

+> Elevate Labs is here to make a change.
+We believe in contributing towards the community through technology.
+ We also believe in the strength of team!
+If you too want to be a part of change, we are happy to have you on-board 🥳

+ Anyone and everyone is welcomed!:sunglasses:

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people 💜 ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->